armitage420/dependency-removal/README.md

 # dependency-removal

 # Language used: Java 8
-# Tried removing dependency without using and frameworks.
+# Tried removing dependency without using any frameworks.

 # Question: Loan Management-
 # The module to be developed is a loan management system for any type loan.